 She’s a Terrestrial Opportunistic Burrower, which means she’ll use any object she can find to create a burrow under.

-An atypical member of the Grammostola genus, the ERT is skittish and defensive, prone to biting and flicking hair.
-T
+An atypical member of the Grammostola genus, the Entre Rios Tarantula is skittish and defensive, prone to biting and flicking hair.

 Appearance & variations

-The ERT is a large tarantula with a heavy build and beautiful colors.
+The Entre Rios Tarantula is a large spider with a heavy build and beautiful colors.
 She has a black carapace with black legs, contrasting with light bluish setae over the cephalothorax and legs.

 However, in her abdomen lies her greatest appeal with bright red setae.
 As spiderlings, her legs are often dark but translucid.
 This is a tarantula that keeps her bright colors even between molts, so she’ll be a looker all year round.